 In this article we are going to discuss two OpenAI Gym functionalities; Wrappers and Monitors.
 These functionalities are present in OpenAI to make your life easier and your codes cleaner.
 It provides you these convenient frameworks to extend the functionality of your existing environment in a modular way and get familiar with an agent’s activity.
 So, let’s take a quick overview of these classes.

-This article is an extract taken from the book, Deep Reinforcement Learning Hands-On written by, Maxim Lapan.
+This article is an extract taken from the book, Deep Reinforcement Learning Hands-On, Second Edition written by, Maxim Lapan.

 What are Wrappers?

 Very frequently, you will want to extend the environment’s functionality in some generic way.
 For example, an environment gives you some observations, but you want to accumulate them in some buffer and provide to the agent the N last observations, which is a common scenario for dynamic computer games, when one single frame is just not enough to get full information about the game state.

 Another example is when you want to be able to crop or preprocess an image’s pixels to make it more convenient for the agent to digest, or if you want to normalize reward scores somehow.
 There are many such situations which have the same structure: you’d like to “wrap” the existing environment and add some extra logic doing something.
 Gym provides you with a convenient framework for these situations, called a Wrapper class.